mianasbat/Linux/commonly_used_linux_commands.md

 1. To show contents of a text file
    ```
    cat
-   # To show the contents of text file apple.txt
+   # To show the contents of text file sample.txt
-   cat apple.txt
+   cat sample.txt
    # To print the line numbers on each line
-   cat -n apple.txt
+   cat -n sample.txt
-   # to view the contents of zip file
-   zcat file.txt.gz
    ```
 1. To show the contents of text file in reverse.
    ```
    tac
-   # To show the contents of text file apple.txt in reverse
+   # To show the contents of text file sample.txt in reverse
-   tac apple.txt
+   tac sample.txt
    ```
 1. To copy files/folders
    ```